Favorite Everyday Chicken Marinade

 It is our go-to marinade for grilled chicken (in fact, I’m fairly positive we use it for steak as well).
 It would always taste a tiny bit different every time, as my mom is averse to following all recipes, including her own–but the ingredients have always stayed the same.

 This also means you can make this chicken basically at the drop of a hat, which I love.
-If you throw them all into a Ziploc freezer bag (which I tend to do), clean-up is practically non-existent too.
+If you throw them all into a Ziplock freezer bag (which I tend to do), clean-up is practically non-existent too.

 The soy sauce in the marinade ensures that you’ll have perfectly seasoned and moist chicken breast each time (in fact, you do not want to season this chicken again before you cook it, as the marinade takes care of this for you).

 Favorite Everyday Chicken Marinade

-- 2 tablespoons extra virgin olive oil
+- 2 tablespoons (30 mL) extra virgin olive oil

 - 1 tablespoon Dijon mustard

-- 1 teaspoon Worcestershire sauce (optional)
+- 1 teaspoon Worcestershire sauce optional

-- 2-inch chunk of fresh ginger, peeled, and finely diced
+- 2 inch chunk of fresh ginger peeled and finely diced

-- 4 large cloves of fresh garlic, finely diced
+- 4 large garlic cloves finely diced

-- 1/3 cup soy sauce
+- ⅓ cup (80 mL) soy sauce

-- 1/2 teaspoon freshly ground black pepper
+- ½ teaspoon freshly ground black pepper

-- 4 to 5 boneless, skinless chicken breasts (roughly 2 to 2.5 lbs)
+- 4-5 boneless skinless chicken breasts roughly 2 to 2½ lbs

 - If using an indoor grill pan, grease the pan lightly with cooking spray.
-Grill the chicken (I prefer to do this in batches, depending on the size of the chicken breasts, so that the grill pan stays hot)for 4 to 5 minutes per side (cooking time is roughly 10 minutes per inch of thickness) --adjusting the heat accordingly.
+Grill the chicken (I prefer to do this in batches, depending on the size of the chicken breasts, so that the grill pan stays hot)for 4 to 5 minutes per side (cooking time is roughly 10 minutes per inch of thickness) - adjusting the heat accordingly.